IoT Connectivity: More than a Pipeline

 Connectivity is the foundational pillar upon which IoT technology is built.
 Without a way to connect IoT devices in a way that adds value, IoT systems will fall apart under sub-optimal performance and unnecessary costs.
 After all, there’s a reason why 75% of IoT projects fail.

 Soracom was founded to democratize IoT by providing cellular connectivity without the usual restrictions that keep IoT projects from moving forward.
-Over 10,000 customers, from large corporations to small startups, use Soracom Air for their IoT connectivity.
+Over 10,000 customers, from large corporations to small startups, use the SORACOM Air IoT SIM card for their IoT connectivity.

 We provide hassle-free, no-commitment cellular connectivity in over 120 countries.
 And with no minimum cost per device, you only pay for the data you use.